The perfect frame is just the beginning. Bronze Optical is about excellent eyewear, superior service, and pricing that’s straightforward and fair.

 Anti-reflective / Crizal Avancé and Shamir Glacier Plus

 These anti-reflective treatments work wonders in improving clarity of vision, reducing eye-strain, and virtually eliminating disorienting halos around headlights and taillights at night.
-Anti-reflective treatments are available at various quality levels.
 High-quality treatments are embedded in the outer surface of the lens, with a protective hydrophobic, easy-to-clean surface.
 It is not easily scratched.
 Lower-quality anti-reflective treatments are essentially coatings on the lens.
 Because they are not embedded in the lens material, they are prone to scratching, peeling, flaking, cracking, and crazing.
-Anti-reflective treatments range from $89 at the low end to $139 for the best product.
-If your budget won’t permit you to choose the best, we suggest not wasting your money on the cheaper versions.
+Bronze Optical only recommends premium Anti-reflective coatings.

 Tinting darkens and lightens depending on light intensity.
 A great choice for the moderately light-sensitive eye outdoors.
 Not so great for light sensitivity when driving.
 Not recommended for the severely light-sensitive.
 Our consultation will determine if it’s the right choice for you.